Linda Fruhvirtová: 2022: Major & top 100 debuts, WTA Tour title & 1000 fourth round

 Fruhvirtová received a main-draw wildcard for the Miami Open to make her debut at the WTA 1000 level.
-In the first round, she defeated Danka Kovinić for her first WTA 1000-level victory.
-In the second round, she recorded the biggest victory of her career, defeating 20th seed and world No. 24, Elise Mertens, her first victory over a top 25 opponent.
-She then recorded her first victory over a top 20 opponent, defeating former world No. 1, Victoria Azarenka, which secured her a debut in the top 200 after the tournament.
+In the first round, she defeated Danka Kovinić for her first WTA 1000-level win.
+In the second round, she recorded the biggest victory of her career, defeating 20th seed and world No. 24, Elise Mertens, her first over a top 25 opponent.
+She then recorded her first top 20 win, defeating former world No. 1, Victoria Azarenka, which secured her a debut in the top 200 on 4 April 2022.

-At the US Open, she succeeded in getting to the main draw after three qualifying wins for her major debut.
+At the US Open, Fruhvirtová succeeded in getting to the main draw after three qualifying wins for her Grand Slam debut.
 In her first Grand Slam main-draw match, she defeated Wang Xinyu.
 Her journey was stopped by Garbiñe Muguruza who eliminated her in the following round.

-At the Chennai Open, she won her first WTA Tour title when she beat Magda Linette in the final, in three sets.
-With this win, she moved into the top 100 for the first time in her career, at No. 74 in the rankings.
+At the Chennai Open, Fruhvirtová won her first WTA Tour title when she beat Magda Linette in the final, in three sets.
+Fruhvirtová became the first 2005-born player to win a WTA Tour title.
+With this win, she moved into the top 100 for the first time in her career, at No. 74 in the singles rankings on 19 September 2022.

-2023: Australian fourth round, first grass-court quarterfinal
+2023: Australian Open fourth round, grass court quarterfinal, top 50

-On her debut at the Australian Open, she reached the fourth round of this major defeating Jaimee Fourlis, Kimberly Birrell and Markéta Vondroušová, before losing to Donna Vekić.
+On her debut at the Australian Open, she reached the fourth round of this Grand Slam defeating Jaimee Fourlis, Kimberly Birrell and Markéta Vondroušová, before losing to Donna Vekić.

-On 20 March 2023, she was world No. 50, becoming the youngest player in the top 50.
+On 20 March 2023, she reached world No. 50, becoming the youngest player in the top 50, at age 17.

 At the Birmingham Classic, she defeated Elina Svitolina and sixth seed Bernarda Pera to make it through to her first grass-court quarterfinals, where she lost to top seed Barbora Krejčíková.

+In September, at the 2023 Ningbo Open she reached her second WTA Tour semifinal with a win over eight seed Lucia Bronzetti.